Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/3-Price_Finding_Mechanisms-slides.md

 Notes:

+- You could argue its similar like a reserve price, but the difference is that the other bidders don't know the value.
 - Both second-price auctions and English auctions have the truthful bidding property, which is very satisfactory for theorists.
   However, as you can probably tell, they are not so popular in practice.
 - A shill bidder has no intention of winning, but just increasing the price that the winner must pay.